> Like I said I agree commercially it may not make sense. But for a project why not.

 on Sun Jan 05, 2014 5:17 pm, edited 1 time in total.

-''I am what I am, because we are what we are.''
+''I am what I am, because, we are, what we are; I thought Yogi Bear invented television.''